vpsfreecz/vpsadminos/docs/user-guide/introduction.md

 machine.
 You can create a container with many distributions, such as CentOS, Debian, Ubuntu and of course NixOS.

-vpsAdminOS is intended to be used as a *live* distribution and to boot via network using PXE.
-For use-cases where booting over network is not practical, it can also be installed on disk.
+vpsAdminOS can be used as a *live* distribution and boot e.g. via network using PXE, or it can be installed to disk.

 # Architecture
 vpsAdminOS is built on top of [Nix], [NixOS] and [nixpkgs].
 Nix is a package